-- 3. Use of Contracted Entities.
-Specify whether contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one): - Yes.
-Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or operating agency (if applicable).
+Application for 1915(c) HCBS Waiver: Draft ND.007.08.03 - Nov 01, 2023 Page 15 of 200 Appendix A: Waiver Administration and Operation 3.
+Use of Contracted Entities.
+Specify whether contracted entities perform waiver operational and acon behalf of the Medicaid agency and/or the operating agency (if applicable) (select one): lministrative functions Yes.
+Contracted entities perform waiver operational and administrative functions on behagency and/or operating agency (if applicable).
 Specify the types of contracted entities and briefly describe the functions that they perform.
-Complete Items A-5 and A-6.:

-Contract for Fiscal Agent services for waiver supports that are participant directed.

-O No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).

-4. Role of Local/Regional Non-State Entities.
-Indicate whether local or regional non-state entities perform waiver operational and administrative functions and, if so, specify the type of entity (Select One):

-• Not applicable

-- Applicable Local/regional non-state agencies perform waiver operational and administrative functions.
-Check each that applies: - Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
-There is an interagency agreement or memorandum of understanding between the State and these agencies that sets forth responsibilities and performance requirements for these agencies that is available through the Medicaid agency.

-Specify the nature of these agencies and complete items A-5 and A-6:

-Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
-There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
-The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Specify the nature of these entities and complete items A-5 and A-6:
+Co.
+A-6.: Contract for Fiscal Agent services for waiver supports that are participant directed.
+O No. Contracted entities do not perform waiver operational and administrative functions of Medicaid agency and/or the operating agency (if applicable). on behalf of the Appendix A: Waiver Administration and Operation 4.
+Role of Local/Regional Non-State Entities.
+Indicate whether local or regional non-state entities properational and administrative functions and, if so, specify the type of entity (Select One): Not applicable erform waiver O Applicable - Local/regional non-state agencies perform waiver operational and administrative Check each that applies: functions.
+Local/Regional non-state public agencies perform waiver operational and administrative or regional level.
+There is an interagency agreement or memorandum of understanding and these agencies that sets forth responsibilities and performance requirements for these available through the Medicaid agency. ng between the State Specify the nature of these agencies and complete items A-5 and A-6: Local/Regional non-governmental non-state entities conduct waiver operational and at the local or regional level.
+There is a contract between the Medicaid agency and/or the (when authorized by the Medicaid agency) and each local/regional non-state entity that so responsibilities and performance requirements of the local/regional entity.
+The contract(entities conduct waiver operational functions are available to CMS upon request through the operating agency (if applicable).
+Specify the nature of these entities and complete items A-5 and A-6: operating agency ets forth the s) under which private